Rytsumusic/NycTaxi_BigDataAnalysis/README.md

 # NycTaxi_BigDataAnalysis
-A anaylsis on Big data taken from New York Taxi's
+A anaylsis on Big data taken from New York Taxis